hindu-comm/mail_stream_advaita-l/2015/03/Why_cant_it_be_done_/126__shrImallalitAlAlitaH.md

 > vedas are considered as apourusheya...
 >

-​Just talk more and reveal how ignorant are you of shAstra-s and sankR^ita technical terms!!
+Just talk more and reveal how ignorant are you of shAstra-s and sankR^ita technical terms!!
-​

 > that is why vedas and its hidden meanings has to be learnt from good
 > lineage of guru paramapara.....
 >

-​As if rAmAnuja-s, madhva-s were without any lineage.
+As if rAmAnuja-s, madhva-s were without any lineage.
 What about sha~Nkara in similar view.
-​

 >
 > This athman's concept is beyond this bhudhi as said by upanishads only
 >

-​So, even your advaita, which is just play of buddhi, can't grasp AtmA, isn't it?
+So, even your advaita, which is just play of buddhi, can't grasp AtmA, isn't it?
-​

 > ...so ,we have to learn it from a proper guruparampara only not from some
 > intellectual brilliant...
 >

-​Now, it is revealing that you and likes hate intellect and hence philosophical arguments and any logic!!
+Now, it is revealing that you and likes hate intellect and hence philosophical arguments and any logic!!
-​

 > which will be mostly wrong..as we can easily see in dvaita and